Theology

 Intersections

 Intersections is a quarterly periodical for promoting theory and practice-based examination of the wide range of issues that Mennonite Central Committee (MCC) and its partners encounter in carrying out disaster relief, community development, and peacebuilding initiatives.
 Intersections offers a space for MCC staff and partners, along with academics and development, disaster response, and peacebuilding practitioners to reflect critically and constructively on MCC’s work.
-Click on the cover below to jump to the site.
+Click on the graphic below to jump to the site.